missKatiaPunter/CV/README.md

 # KATIA (EKATERINA) PUNTER - CURRICULUM VITAE :page_facing_up:
 #### Full Stack Web Developer
 #### lives in Welwyn Garden City, Herts, works in London
-#### BSc Magna Cum Laude, PGCE
+#### BSc in Computerised Systems, Magna Cum Laude, PGCE

 ## About me
 I had a successful teaching career with a number of leadership positions on my 'teaching' CV.
-Ranting about the devastating effects of privatisation of education remains my hobby.
-I am a Founders and Coders graduate (FAC 13) and their huge fan.
+I strive not to talk to about privitisation of education in tech interview.
+I am a huge fan of Founders and Coders and a FAC 13 graduate.
 Socialism advocate.
 From the USSR.
+#
+# Projects
+#